What to Know

 - In Windows, use File Explorer to see what files were accessed when, and in Mac, use the Finder app.

-If you suspect someone was using your computer and you want to see computer history and what they were up to, here’s how to check to see if there are some traces of what was accessed.
+If you suspect someone was using your computer and you want to see the history of what they were up to, here’s how to check to see if there are some traces of what was accessed.

 How Do I Check The Recent History Of My Computer?